-This early typewriter used a mechanism in which each key on the keyboard connected with a metal bar with the corresponding letter.
-When a key was struck, a linkage would swing the bar into a tape coated with ink.
-When the character struck the tape, the impression of the character was transferred onto the paper, which was positioned behind the tape.
+The Sholes and Glidden machines used a mechanism in which each key on the keyboard connected with a metal bar with the corresponding letter.
+When a key was struck, a linkage swung the bar into a tape, or ribbon, coated with ink.
+The character hit the ribbon and created an impression of the character onto the paper, which was positioned behind the tape.
 The bar then settled back into place until the key was pressed again.

 Unfortunately, as Sholes realized, typewriters using this design had a significant problem.
 The faster someone typed with these machines, the less time each letter bar had to return to place before another rose to strike the ribbon.
-They often collided with each other and jamming.
-So the story goes that he arranged the keys with the most common letters in hard to reach spots, to slow typists down and try to avoid this problem.
+They often collided with each other and jammed the machines.
+The popular story goes that Sholes created the QWERTY keyboard with the most common letters in hard to reach spots, to slow typists down and try to avoid this problem.

-The Dvorak layout places all of the most commonly used letters in the home row so your fingers don't have to move at all to hit these keys.
-The left hand has all of the vowels and some consonants and the right hand has only consonants.
-So there are very few words in the English language that can be typed with only one hand on the Dvorak keyboard (two are "papaya" and "opaque").
-Both "pumpkin" and "minimum" can be typed with one hand on a QWERTY keyboard -- give it a try.
+On the Dvorak layout, the most commonly used letters are in the home row so the typist's fingers don't have to move as much while typing.
+The left hand has all of the vowels and some nearby consonants and the right hand has only consonants.
+There are very few words in the English language that can be typed with only one hand on the Dvorak keyboard (two are "papaya" and "opaque").
+Both "pumpkin" and "minimum" can be typed with one hand on a QWERTY keyboard — give it a try.

-If you want to see for yourself, you can switch your keyboard to a Dvorak configuration just by changing a setting on your computer's operatingsystem.
-Depending on your keyboard, you may even be able to pry off the keys and rearrange them in the Dvorak layout.
+If you want to see for yourself, you can switch your keyboard to a Dvorak configuration just by changing a setting on your computer's operating system.
+Depending on your keyboard, you may even be able to switch the keys to rearrange them in the Dvorak layout.